upstarter/upstarter/README.md

 #### What I've been doing

-4 years of with service mesh, where I’ve worked on a data plane using Envoy as an edge proxy to handle service-to-service communication between microservices on docker-optimized containers:
+4 years working with service mesh technology, mostly on a data plane using Envoy as an edge proxy to handle service-to-service communication between microservices on gcp docker-optimized containers:

 	1. API Gateway – An envoy data plane API Gateway ingress.
 	2. AI service – A python deep learning node for batch analytics.